Disney’s Magical Express

 While I trust DME to get my bags, my issue is timing.
 I don’t want to wait until 11pm to receive my bags, especially with a toddler (they’ll loudly knock and then attempt to let themselves in).
 Instead, I don’t use the DME bag tags at all.
 Upon arrival at MCO, I simply go and retrieve my bags from baggage claim (the “A” side of the airport).
 Then, I drag them across the airport over to the “B” side.
 At the bus, the bus driver puts them in the luggage compartment and drives them with us.

-DME will also take you back to the airport after your vacation is over… and again, with some airlines, they’re even working on it so that you drop your bags at the resort, you don’t see them again until you get to your home airport.
-Just depends.
+DME will also take you back to the airport after your vacation is over… and again, with some airlines, you drop your bags at the resort and you don’t see them again until you get to your home airport.
+Just depends upon the resort and the airline, otherwise, you simply load your bags onto the bus.
 Either way, the bus ride is free and it’s a great way to start getting into the Disney mood (they play a short video with the various characters in it to get the kids (and parents) excited).

 Rental Cars from nearly a dozen agencies are available from the Orlando International Airport (MCO).
 Rates are fairly consistent, with differences primarily found for those of which you hold a frequent-buyer membership.
 They are available from both the A&B sides of the terminal building.
 In addition, National and Alamo have a rental desk at the AAA Car Care Center on Walt Disney World property.
 Rates for renting AT Disney are a little higher than from the airport – but do not have the additional airport fees.
 So, it pays to investigate the two expenses.